vagetman/url-shorten/README.md

 #### Response:

+- If authentication is unsuccessful `401 Unauthorized` response is returned.
+- If the URL starts with anything other than a prefix defined for this vendor `403 Forbidden` response is retuned.
 - If the key is not found, a `404 Not Found` response is returned.
 - If authentication is successful and the key exists, a `202 Accepted` response is returned.
-A JSON object in the response body will indicate deleted key
+A JSON object in the response body will indicate deleted key.

 ```
 {